 You’ve done the math, and you know you want a certain CFM.
 Using the example above, let’s say you want a minimum of 20 CFM for your dog house.
 Here’s some basic fan information for you:

-For a 3” (80mm x 80mm) computer fan, here’s the average specifications I found:
+For a 3” (80mm x 80mm) computer fan, here are the average specifications I found:

 - Voltage: 12 VDC